Skip navigation

 Duo offers a variety of methods for adding two-factor authentication and flexible security policies to Google Workspace SSO logins, complete with inline self-service enrollment and Duo Prompt.

 Duo Access Gateway reaches Last Day of Support on October 26, 2023 for Duo Essentials, Advantage, and Premier customers.
-After that date, Duo Support may only assist with the migration of existing Duo Access Gateway applications to Duo Single Sign-On.
+As of that date Duo Support may only assist with the migration of existing Duo Access Gateway applications to Duo Single Sign-On.
 Customers may not create new DAG applications after May 19, 2022.
 Please see the Guide to Duo Access Gateway end of life for more details.

 Use the Duo Single Sign-on for Google Workspace (Google G Suite) application to protect Google Workspace (Google G Suite) with Duo Single Sign-On, our cloud-hosted identity provider featuring Duo Central and the Duo Universal Prompt.